 In the years following 1993, the congregation of OCOCB quickly expanded, and later on it grew gradually but steadily.
 It is organized into parishes and communities.

 One cathedral and 14 parish churches and chapels fall under the jurisdiction of OCOCB.
 All of them were built after 1993.

 In a number of other towns and villages in the country there are groups of believers belonging to OCOCB who still do not have their own temples, and travel in order to attend divine services in other towns and cities.
 They are taken care of spiritually where they live, too, by the OCOCB priests.

-The jurisdiction of OCOCB extends over the monastic brotherhood at the Metropolitan’s home, one monastery and one convent.
+The jurisdiction of OCOCB extends over the monastic brotherhood at the Metropolitan’s home and one convent.

 CHURCH JURISDICTIONS WITH WHICH OCOCB IS IN CANONICAL COMMUNION